jyesselm/Chem991E/01_introduction_to_python/README.md

-# Lesson 1: How to Python and variable types
+# Lesson 1: How to Python and Python Basics Part 1
 ## How to run python
 Option 1: Use the command line interpreter